“Everything Was Fine And Then It Wasn’t”

 Jefferey Cornett in his Chicago studio office—a creative sanctuary lined with instruments, framed memories, and a deep sense of artistic legacy.
 With a contemplative expression and a backdrop that reflects a life immersed in music, media, and visual storytelling, the image captures the quiet resilience of an artist and strategist still hard at work.
 Every object in the frame tells a part of his journey, from mandolins and Cubs caps to artwork and accolades—each symbolizing a chapter of passion, perseverance, and purpose.

-Us With Our Pug Child Bogart
+Us With Our Senior Rescue Pug Child "Bogart"

 A very cherished moment with Lisa, Jefferey, and their beloved rescue pug, Bogart—an 18-year-old soul who brought boundless love, laughter, and loyalty into their lives.
 Rescued from Newark, Bogart wasn’t just a pet; he was family, their “pug child,” and a comforting constant through countless chapters.
 Even in his later years, his expressive eyes and unshakable spirit lit up their home.
 They lost him in December 2023, but his presence remains deeply woven into their hearts and memories, a testament to the power of unconditional love and second chances.